AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ##### Note: Adapting to 2024 D&D Barbarian

+This subclass was designed for the Alternate Barbarian by LaserLlama.
 To adapt this subclass to function with the 2024 D&D Barbarian, change the following:

 - You no longer have the Kaijū Exploits feature.
 - Any ability that requires an Exploit Save DC instead has DC 8 plus your Strength modifier and Proficiency Bonus.